harmonydata/harmonydata.github.io/content/pt/blog/marketing.md

 ---
 title: A importância do marketing para a ciência aberta
-description: How we are approaching marketing in the Harmony project
+description: How we are approaching marketing in o Harmony project
 date:
 image: /images/blog/marketing.jpg
 ---